salman-bilalshah/smartsheet-python-sdk/ADVANCED.md

 ## Event Reporting

-The following sample demonstrates best practices for consuming the event stream from the Smartsheet Event Reporting feature.
+The following sample demonstrates best practices for consuming the event stream from the Smartsheet Event Reporting changes feature.

 The sample uses the `smartsheet_client.Events.list_events` method to request a list of events from the stream.
 The first